cpsumsu/CPS-Study-Club/cyber-security/README.md

 To have a basic understanding of the following:

-1. Learn Networking (CCNA)
+1. Networking (CCNA R&S)

-2. Learn Linux (concept, command, build your own vm)
+2. Linux (concept, command, build your own vm)

-3. Learn Windows in a security perspective
+3. Windows in a security perspective

-4. Learn HTML, CSS, JavaScript
+4. Web programming language (HTML, CSS, JavaScript, PHP)

-5. Learn PHP
+5. SQL

-6. Learn MySQL

-7. Learn python
+7. Python

 ## Next Step